Doctoral dissertations in the Faculty of Social Sciences

 The custos determines the language to be used at the public examination after consulting both the doctoral candidate and the opponent, as well as the faculty representatives.
 The language of the public examination must be Finnish, Swedish or the language in which the doctoral dissertation has been written.
 The doctoral candidate and the opponent may also use different languages at the public examination if they so agree.

-The custos will open the public examination, after which the doctoral candidate will give a lecture on their thesis topic (lectio praecursoria).
-After this the opponent will present their own general statement on the scientific significance of the doctoral thesis.
-This is followed by the actual examination, during which the opponent reviews the thesis.
-All the criticisms on the thesis must be presented in the public examination.
-The doctoral candidate will defend the thesis and respond to the questions presented by the opponent.
-Once the opponent has completed the examination, they will announce that the examination has been completed and present their final statement and (in most cases) propose to the Faculty that the thesis be approved.
+The custos will open the public examination, after which the doctoral candidate will give a lecture on their dissertation topic (lectio praecursoria).
+After this the opponent will present their own general statement on the scientific significance of the doctoral dissertation.
+This is followed by the actual examination, during which the opponent reviews the dissertation.
+All the criticisms on the dissertation must be presented in the public examination.
+The doctoral candidate will defend the dissertation and respond to the questions presented by the opponent.
+Once the opponent has completed the examination, they will announce that the examination has been completed and present their final statement and (in most cases) propose to the faculty that the dissertation be approved.
 Members of the audience may then make comments.
 Read more about the public examination on the University’s website.

 Grading instructions